Dinosaurs in Jurassic Park: Stegosaurus

 Stegosaurus appears in the Jurassic Park novel but was replaced by Triceratops for the film adaptation.
 The dinosaur's name (misspelled as "Stegasaurus") is seen on an embryo cooler label in the film, but the dinosaur is otherwise absent.
 Stegosaurus instead made its film debut in The Lost World: Jurassic Park, after writer David Koepp took a suggestion from a child's letter to include the dinosaur.
 According to Spielberg, Stegosaurus was included due to "popular demand".
 In the film, a group of adult Stegosaurus attack Dr. Sarah Harding when they spot her taking pictures of their baby, believing that she is trying to harm it.
 Stegosaurus is among other dinosaurs that are captured later in the film.

 Full-sized versions of an adult and infant Stegosaurus were built by Winston's team, although Spielberg later opted for a digital version of the adults, so they could be more mobile.
 Winston's adult Stegosaurus was 26 ft long and 16 ft tall, and is only shown in a brief shot, in which the animal is caged.
 The baby Stegosaurus was 8 ft long and weighed 400 lb.

 Stegosaurus has appeared briefly in each film since then.
 For Jurassic World, ILM studied the movements of rhinos and elephants, and copied their movements when animating the Stegosaurus.
-The film inaccurately depicts the dinosaur dragging its tail near the ground, unlike previous films.
+The film inaccurately depicts the dinosaur with its tail held down while it would have been held more horizontally.

 Stegosaurus makes a brief return in the short film Battle at Big Rock.